 Is hemp flower legal in Alaska?
-The Last Frontier is one of the first states to legalize hemp, but it has been slow to implement the law.
+The Last Frontier was one of the first states to legalize hemp but was slow to implement the law.

 Is Hemp Flower Legal in Alaska?